 Radio City Music Hall - NYC

-Located in Rockefeller Center in the heart of New York City, Radio City Music Hall first opened its doors on December 27, 1932.
-Some of the world’s most popular entertainers have performed here, including Frank Sinatra, Ella Fitzgerald, Sammy Davis Jr., Billy Joel, Barbra Streisand and Tony Bennett.
+Radio City Music Hall is located in Rockefeller Center, in the heart of New York City.
+It first opened its doors on December 27, 1932.
+Some of the world’s most popular entertainers have performed here.
+They include Frank Sinatra, Ella Fitzgerald, Sammy Davis Jr., Billy Joel, Barbra Streisand and Tony Bennett.
 Today, Radio City Music Hall is visited by thousands of people from around the world.

 Radio City Rockettes

-Radio City Music Hall features the talented Radio City Rockettes, the quintessential American chorus line and the world’s most celebrated precision dance team.
-The world-famous Rockettes are best known for their performances during the annual Macy’s Thanksgiving Day Parade, the NBC Rockefeller Center Tree Lighting Ceremony, and the “Radio City Christmas Spectacular Show.”
+The famous Music Hall features the talented Radio City Rockettes, the quintessential American chorus line and the world’s most celebrated precision dance team.
+The Rockettes are best known for their performances during the annual Macy’s Thanksgiving Day Parade, the NBC Rockefeller Center Tree Lighting Ceremony and the “Radio City Christmas Spectacular Show.”

 Experience over 75 years of entertainment magic with a behind-the-scenes Stage Door Tour of New York City’s spectacular Radio City Music Hall.
 Find out fun facts you never knew about Radio City Music Hall from entertaining and knowledgeable tour guides.
 Get a birds-eye view of the Great Stage.
 We took this tour several years ago with my family visiting from London and we all loved it.
 Our highlight was meeting one of the Rockettes.
 The tour requires a lot of walking and stair-climbing, so be sure to wear comfortable shoes.